kytos/documentation/tutorials/napps/switch_l2.rst

 ********
 Overview
 ********
-This tutorial will show the first steps to create an L2 learning switch NApp using *Kytos* (|kytos|_).
+This tutorial will show you how to create an L2 learning switch NApp using *Kytos* (|kytos|_).
 The average time to go through this is: ``25 min``